jdt3969/terphau5/README.md

 # terphau5

-A proposal for a UMD subsidized house in SF to facilitate the transition from student to full-time startup.
+A proposal for a UMD subsidized house in SF to facilitate the transition from student startup to full-time startup.